michaeluno/plugin-template/readme.txt

 = 1.0.0 =
 - Released.

+= 0.0.8 =
+- Fixed an issue that temporary directory could not be deleted upon plugin uninstallation.

 = 0.0.7 =
 - Added a test suite.
 - Updated Admin Page Framework to 3.8.18.